nagix/mini-tokyo-3d/README.md

-Click or tap the playback button | Toggle the playback mode Click or tap the weather button | Show/hide the weather Click or tap the info button | Show/hide the app info dialog Click or tap a train/aircraft | Enable tracking
-Click or tap the map | Disable tracking
-Hover a train/aircraft | Show the train/aircraft information
+Click or tap the playback button | Toggle the playback mode Click or tap the weather button | Show/hide the weather Click or tap the info button | Show/hide the app info dialog Click or tap a train/aircraft/station | Enable tracking or select station Click or tap the map | Disable tracking or deselect station Hover a train/aircraft/station | Show the train/aircraft/station information

 ## Language Support